equinor/flownet/docs/configuration_file.rst

         1. Split connections into groups of connections per well, based on their open/closing history.
 That is, connections that have seen opening or closure at the same moment in time are considered a group.
 This is done by generating a hash value based on opening state booleans through time.
-        2. For each group a bounding box will be created and it will be verified that no foreign connections (i.e., connections from other groups) are inside of the bounding box.
+        2. For each group a bounding box will be created, and it will be verified that no foreign connections (i.e., connections from other groups) are inside of the bounding box.
-        3. If connections of other groups are found inside of the bounding box a line will be fitted through the connections of the group being checked and a perpendicular splitting plane will be created at the center of foreign connections.
+        3. If connections of other groups are found inside of the bounding box a line will be fitted through the connections of the group being checked, and a perpendicular splitting plane will be created at the center of foreign connections.
 Two new groups now exist that both will be checked via step 2.
         4. When all groups have no foreign connections in their bounding boxes the average location of the groups are returned, including their respective open/closing times.

 multiple_based_on_workovers
-  This strategy bases the number of connection on historic plugs/straddles.
-This should allow us to model discrete steps in, for example water cut, when a connection is straddled/plugged with a minimal number of connections to a FlowNet.
+  This strategy bases the number of connections on historic plugs/straddles.
+This should allow us to model discrete steps in, for example, water cut, when a connection is straddled/plugged with a minimal number of connections to a FlowNet.
 (ADD MORE)

 fast_pyscal
 -----------